From 4th January 2021 The Community Centre is closed under National Lock-down restrictions and is therefore closed until further notice.

-- From 18th September 2020 it is a legal requirement for contact details to be recorded of everyone who enters any Community Centre.
+- Since 18th September 2020 it is a legal requirement for contact details to be recorded of everyone who enters any Community Centre.
 Details are as simple as your name and phone number.
 This is to assist with NHS Test and Trace so that you can be contacted in the event of a COVID-19 incident involving someone who was at the Centre at the same time as you.
 Details should be collected by your event/hirer organiser, the bar if you are visiting for a drink or the Centre office.
 Details will be kept for 21 days and then destroyed.

-- NHS Test and Trace QR poster must be displayed for visitors to use.
+- A NHS Test and Trace QR poster must be displayed for visitors to use.
 Paper recording of details is still available.

 We have taken the following measures in line with government guidance for the safety of our staff, volunteers and visitors to the Centre